Ed Craig

 Ed Craig (born 20 July 1996) is a teacher at SHORE school in North Sydney where he teaches PDHPE and Christian studies.
 Previously, Craig was a PDHPE teacher at Barker College in Sydney.
 He has played rugby union for the NSW Waratahs the Melbourne Rebels and the Queensland Reds.
 He played for Australian Schoolboys and Australian Under 20s and for Sydney in the National Rugby Championship (NRC).
-Craig is currently playing in the Sydney Shute Shield competition for his home club Eastwood.
+Craig is now playing lower grade games with Norths in the Sydney Shute Shield competition, having retired for his home club Eastwood, and coaching Shore schoolboy first XV forwards and AAGPS representative rugby teams.
 His position is hooker.

 Early life and junior rugby

 Ed Craig (Edward James Craig) was born in Sydney (Eastwood) in Australia and played junior club rugby with Hillview Rugby Club (now Central Eastwood), junior rep rugby with Eastwood Rugby Club and school rugby with Epping Boys High School.

 He played in the EBHS 1st XV (2012-2014), Combined High Schools (CHS) 1st XV and Combined States in the 2013 Australian Schoolboy Rugby Championships.
 In 2014, Craig captained the CHS 1st XV and played in the NSW 1st XV which won the Australian Schoolboy Rugby Championships.
 He played for Australian Schoolboys in their NZ tour 2014 against Fiji and New Zealand.
 Craig won the Volvo Australian Schools Rugby Scholarship in 2014.